jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacct.md

 export SACCT_FORMAT="user,jobid,jobname,nodelist%12,start%-20,end%-20,state%20,reqtres%40,TRESUsageInTot%200"
 ```

-## Flags of Interest
+## Output Fields of Interest

-These flags are probably the ones you'll want.
+These fields are probably the ones you'll want.
 See [this section](https://slurm.schedmd.com/archive/slurm-22.05.9/sacct.html#lbAF) of the manual page for the list and their meaning.
 Capitalization does not matter; it is used for readability.

 - TRES means Trackable RESources, such as RAM and CPUs.
 - A number of fields (not listed) are available to tell you on which node a maximum occurred.
 Similarly there are fields to tell you minimum, average and maximum values for some items.